szymonkoper/rn-starter-template/README.md

 - react-native-config with preview of the file
 - lottie-react-native + 4 example files for success, failure, loading and empty state
 - api client: apollo graphql
+- unit and snapshots tests redux-testkit and with react-native-testing-library